What Is Git? Differences From CVS, Key Commands, and Why It Matters for Teams

 While Git itself is a command-line tool, several platforms provide hosting for Git repositories with additional features:

 - GitHub: The most popular Git hosting platform, known for its large open-source community.
+They also have their own command line utility called GH that is very similar to GIT but offers some additional features related to Github specifically.

 - GitLab: Offers a complete DevOps platform with built-in CI/CD.